Outbound Configuration

 Note: Visa recommends clients validate our server certificate by root or intermediate certificate rather than by the leaf certificate itself.
 This will minimize possible service impacts when we renew our server certificate.

-3. Whitelist the Visa Outbound public IP: 198.241.162.104 at your end so that Visa notification requests are not blocked.
-For Bangalore whitelist 103.144.116.26.
-For Mumbai whitelist 198.217.248.24.
-Note: In an Outbound call, Visa acts as a client and you cannot submit a callback configuration for an event that you have already submitted and is in the pending approval state.
-All VTS clients supporting India cards will need to do the whitelist.
+3. Allowlist the Visa Outbound public IP: 198.241.162.104 and IP: 198.241.168.15 at your end so that Visa notification requests are not blocked.
+For Bangalore allowlist 103.144.116.26.
+For Mumbai allowlist 198.217.248.24.
+All VTS clients supporting India cards will need to do the allowlist.

 Certificate Chaining Steps